CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ---

-# `Interface game.WorldEntity`
+# `abstract class WorldEntity`

 ### Responsibilities
-* Position: Attribute, double[x,y], continuous coordinates for where the entity is located
+* Position: Attribute, float[x,y], continuous coordinates for where the entity is located
 * Shape: Attribute, the outline of the entity